-For more information, contact the California Labor Commissioner's Office.
-We can help you by phone at 213-897-6595, or you can find a local office on our website: https://www.crcagov/dseDistrOffces.htm if you do not speak English, we will provide an interpreter in your language at no cost to you.
-This Notice explains rights contained in California Labor Code sections 230 and 230.1.
+For more Information, contact the California Labor Commissioner's Office.
+We can help you by phone at 213-897-6595, or you can find a local office on our website: https://dir.ca.gov/dlse/DistrictOffices.htm.
+If you do not speak English, we will provide an interpreter in your language at no cost to you This Notice explains rights contained in California Labor Code sections 230 and 230.1.
 Employers may use this Notice or one substantially similar in content and clarity.